Red Army Into the Reich

 included throughout, as well as an abundance of images of key military

-postwar.
-These images do a great job of projecting not only the brutality
+These images do a great job of projecting not only the brutality of war on

-of war on the Eastern Front but also the scale at which the war was
+the Eastern Front but also the scale at which the war was fought.

 Overall, Red Army into the Reich is a well-written,

-anyone.
-The illustrations help the ease of reading, and the clear
+The illustrations help the ease of reading, and the clear timelines help the

-controversial by some because of its lack of historical references, and
+because of its lack of historical references, and its abundance of

 Authors

-The Impacts of a Brainwashed Generation in Post-War Politics in Eastern
+Youth & Communism: The Impacts of a Brainwashed Generation in Post-War

 The Center of Military History makes all issues of